 What Happens if I Get Caught Driving Without Car Insurance in California?

-If you are detained in California without proof of auto insurance or any other form of financial liability, you may face the following fines:
+If you are detained in California driving without insurance, you may face the following fines:

 - Between $100 – $200 for your first offense.

-- Between $200 – $500 for each infraction occurring within 3 years after the first.
+- Between $200 – $500 for each infraction occurring within three years after the first.

 The minimum amount of civil liability insurance you must have in your policy is:

 - $15,000 for injury or death to one person.